The tour begins in Vágar, FO

 What is the minimum age requirement?

-Anyone over the age of 16 is welcome on this hiking adventure.
+- Everybody over the age of 16 is welcome on this hiking and sailing adventure.

 What about bad weather?